vtdsferreira/InstrumentControl.jl/docs/src/implementation.md

 trouble with `InstrumentProperty` subtypes not being defined by the time they are used in a function, they can be defined and exported manually here.
-- `export` statements from an instrument submodule are not currently exported from `PainterQB`.
-Therefore you may want to type `using PainterQB.AWG5014C` when using the AWG, for instance.
+- `export` statements from an instrument submodule are not currently exported from `InstrumentControl`.
+Therefore you may want to type `using InstrumentControl.AWG5014C` when using the AWG, for instance.

 ## Metaprogramming for VISA instruments